romitjain/romitjain.github.io/_posts/2026-04-30-Torch-compile-vllm.md

 No recompilation on the serving path for supported shapes/configurations.
 ```

-This is the core idea: vLLM uses `torch.compile` where compilation gives predictable wins, keeps attention and other unsafe regions outside compiled graphs when needed, specializes hot batch sizes, and replays cached CUDA graphs to reduce runtime overhead.
+vLLM uses `torch.compile` where compilation gives predictable wins, keeps attention and other unsafe regions outside compiled graphs when needed, specializes hot batch sizes, and replays cached CUDA graphs to reduce runtime overhead.
 Piecewise compilation is what makes `torch.compile` viable for a workload as dynamic as LLM serving.

 ## References